grstavares/aws-api-gtw-dynamo/README.md

-# Programming task for Cloud Developers
+# Functionless AWS API Gateway Integration

-Create a simple API that provides CRUD (Create, Read, Update, Delete) operations for a simple TODO object.
-The API should be implemented using AWS Services and accessible via a public URL.
-For testing purposes, an AWS account can be created for free to implement the task.
+A simple API that provides CRUD (Create, Read, Update, Delete) operations for a simple TODO object.

-There is no need for user authorization, but the interface should be as scalable as possible.
+For the POC, there is no need for user authorization, but the interface should be as scalable as possible.

-For a detailed API description, please copy the content of the attached [openapi.yml](./openapi.yml) file and paste it on [https://editor.swagger.io/](https://editor.swagger.io/).
+For a detailed API description, open the [openapi.yaml](./openapi.yaml) file on [https://editor.swagger.io/](https://editor.swagger.io/).

 ## API Specification